 In the first instance, please contact the Clerk to the Appeal Panel who can help you with any queries or concerns you may have.
-S/he may be contacted on 0118 974 6053; email: school.appeals@wokingham.gov.uk
+S/he may be contacted via email: school.appeals@wokingham.gov.uk

 If you would like further advice or information, the Advisory Centre for Education (ACE) is an independent national education advice centre which provides information on the education system.